daMustermann/scrypted-subtitles/README.md

 - Scrypted NVR
 - Python 3.9+
 - Intel N100 or better recommended (runs on Raspberry Pi 4 with lighter models).

+## Troubleshooting

+### Plugin Not Showing Up?
+If the plugin does not appear in the Scrypted Plugins list after restarting:

+1.  **Check Directory**: Ensure you cloned the repo into the correct `plugins` folder.
+    ```bash
+    ls -l ~/.scrypted/volume/plugins/scrypted-subtitles
+    ```
+    You should see `package.json` and `plugin.py` directly in this folder.

+2.  **Check Logs**: View the Scrypted logs to see if there were errors loading the plugin.
+    ```bash
+    # In the LXC
+    journalctl -u scrypted -f
+    ```
+    Look for "scrypted-subtitles" or Python syntax errors.

+3.  **Manual Reload**: Sometimes Scrypted needs a hard refresh.
+    - Restart the service: `systemctl restart scrypted`
+    - Refresh your browser cache (Ctrl+Shift+R).

+4.  **Permissions**: Ensure the files are owned by the user running Scrypted (usually root in LXC, but check if running as another user).

 ## License